-On , after reviewing the general l radiation protection video, Regula ulatory Guides 8.13 & 8.29, and my discussion with the Radiation Safety Officer, I had an opporti ortunity to review my options with the program director.
-I understand that I must determine whethe ther I am going to withdraw or remain in the program.
-I have decided to withdraw from the program with the of quarter of next year, which is the quart I have decided to remain in the program.
-I understand remain the same and at no time will I ask to have the accommodate my pregnancy.
-However, I realize that the program at any time with the opportunity to re-enam currently enrolled in next year.
-I will follow all the information given to me through the general radiation 8.13, Radiation Safety Officer and student "declared" se rotations modified in order to I have the option to withdraw from her at the beginning of the quarter I he guidelines set forth in the in protection video, Regulatory Guide Studen ent's signature Date Studen ent's name (Printed) Student 3
+On , after reviewing the general radiation protection video, Regulatory Guides 8.13 & 8.29, and my discussion with the Radiation Safety Officer, I had an opportunity to review my o otions with the program director.
+I understa and that I must determine whether I am going to with lraw or remain in the program. thdraw from the program with the option to r of next year, which is the quarter I am cur remain the same and accommodate my program at any to am currently enrolled information given to nain in the program.
+I understand that my cat no time will I ask to have these rotation egnancy.
+However, I realize that I have the me with the opportunity to re-enter at the din next year.
+I will follow all the guidelin me through the general radiation protection ty Officer and student "declared" pregnance. e option to withdraw from beginning of the quarter I les set forth in the on video, Regulatory Guide Student's signature Date Student's name (Printed) Student Copy